The flexibility of home workouts with the accountability and energy of an in-person group.

 What are your COVID/Illness Protocols?We’re all in this to feel strong and healthy in our bodies - the last thing I want it to spread any illnesses around!
 I hope we can all be cautious and respectful to reduce risk of illness.
 These are some guidelines for us to follow, please let me know if you aren’t comfortable with this or have suggested changes: Participants must be fully vaccinated against COVID-19.
 In-person classes will be capped at 8-9 participants and we will usually have the entire FIT Lab facility to ourselves (occasionally other personal trainers will be around with 1-on-1 clients).
 Use courteous gym hygiene - wash hands, wipe off equipment promptly, be aware of others’ space.
 Masks are not required, but are welcome.
 If you have any symptoms (congestion, fever, headache, etc), please stay home, rest, and take a COVID test.
 Once you are feeling well enough to workout and have tested negative, you can return to class.
 If you have been in close contact with someone who has symptoms or has tested positive, please wear a mask to class for at least 5 days after contact and test for COVID.
 If you get COVID (or any illness really!), stay home from class until you are feeling fully well and testing negative.

 What if I miss a class?While I hope this program helps participants to get in the groove of a consistent strength practice, I know that life is unpredictable and things will come up (see above!).
 I’m here to help you keep moving in whatever way works best for you.
 I will offer a few options for missed classes: I can provide a programmed-for-you at-home workout with whatever equipment you have available (including bodyweight).
-I will apply a $20 credit for each missed class toward personal traning sessions.
-Personal training sessions are $100.
-Missed classed credits can be used for personal training within two weeks of the program end date.
+I will schedule a monthly open gym session on a weekend date that you can attend to get in the workout you missed.

 What if you have to cancel a class?This is a one-woman operation and I, unfortunately, do not have substitute coaches available at this time.
 If I have to cancel a class, I’ll send everyone an at-home workout option.
 If I need to cancel more than two classes during the program session, I will do my best to schedule a make-up session at a time that works for as many participants as possible.
 If the make-up session doesn’t work for you, I can apply the cost of the class toward a discounted personal training session.